Eliott Dupuy

 1. Come up with a major goal for the next 12 months.

-2. Identify what steps you need to take to achieve your objective.
-What projects or tasks will you have to complete?
+2. Determine what you need to do in order to reach your goal.
+What projects or activities will you need to perform?

-3. Determine which metrics or parameters you can use to monitor progress.
-Establish a system for tracking them.
+3. Figure out what metrics or parameters you can use to monitor progress.
+Put in place a system for tracking them.

-4. Review and assess monthly.
+4. Review and challenge monthly.
 Make any necessary adjustments.

 Even in a one-person business, dedicating time to this task will encourage strategic thinking and intentional action.
 It will prevent you from being reactive and haphazardly doing whatever tasks come your way.